In this article, we will be answering your question, ‘is garlic low FODMAP?’

 Garlic is high FODMAP due to containing a high amount of fructans and fructose.

-FODMAPs are types of carbohydrates which can cause symptoms in people with IBS.
+FODMAPs are types of carbohydrates that can cause symptoms in people with IBS.
 You can read more about the low FODMAP diet here.

 Monash has tested the following types of garlic: